ABOUT US

 Previously in Australia, land conservation was either the domain of the government, large organisations, or wealthy individuals.

-But the concept of a community land trust changes all of that.
+But the concept of an LGA-focused, community-led conservation land-trust changes all of that.

 • Victor Ostrowsky